Sarctiann/opencode-quota/CONTRIBUTING.md

 - `pnpm verify` passes.
 - Verified behavior against the current production released OpenCode version, and included the tested version in the PR notes.
 - Updated docs when user-facing commands/config/workflow changed (usually `README.md`; update this file when contributor workflow changes).
+- For built-in provider additions, linked the models.dev entry, evidence from at least two independent users, and an explanation of why the custom-provider feature is insufficient.
 - For new API-key/token providers, started from `contributing/provider-template/` or explained why the template does not apply.
-- For provider setup/auth wording changes, checked `contributing/provider-template/` and verified README wording against implementation/tests.
+- For provider setup/auth wording changes, checked `contributing/provider-template/` and verified the current README setup label against implementation and tests.